Andaman Express

 The 16031 / 16032 Andaman Express is a long-distance express train in India, connecting the cities of Chennai in Tamil Nadu and Katra, Jammu and Kashmir.

-It is the slowest train between Delhi and Chennai.
+It is the slowest train between New Delhi and Chennai.

 History

 The train is named after the Andaman Islands of the country situated off the Eastern coast.

 It has been extended to of Jammu and Kashmir on 3 September 2015.